genomicepidemiology/plasmidfinder/README.md

 - cgecore 1.5.5
 - tabulate 0.7.7

-Modules can be installed using the following command with the module cgecore used as an example:
+Modules can be installed using the following command.
+Here, the installation of the module cgecore is used as an example:
 ```bash
 pip3 install cgecore
 ```